Skip to main content

 What is VA Service Connection?

 To qualify for VA disability compensation, VA must determine that your condition was caused or aggravated by your military service.
+This is called “service connection.”
 There are many different ways veterans can demonstrate service connection, including, but not limited to, the following: direct, secondary, presumptive, and aggravation.
-In order to establish service connection on a direct basis, veterans must show evidence of:
+To establish service connection on a direct basis, veterans must show evidence of:

 • A current, diagnosed condition;